-January 19, 2021 -- Sores and bleeding gums in the healthy mouths of two teenage siblings may have led to a longtime Maryland dentist diagnosing the first asymptomatic cases of SARS-CoV-2 from oral lesions during a routine dental visit.
+January 19, 2021 -- Sores and bleeding gums in the healthy mouths of two teenage siblings may have led to a longtime Maryland dentist diagnosing the first cases of SARS-CoV-2 infection from oral lesions during a routine dental visit.

 "Dentists are in your face," Bauman said.
 "Patients can't leave masks on while you're treating them.
 I want this to reach general dental populations, so they can be aware of these lesions."

 Small studies have found associations between SARS-CoV-2 and tongue ulcers, mouth rash, lip necrosis, and other oral manifestations.
 Other evidence has shown that COVID-19 deregulates patients' immune systems, deteriorating their systemic health and possibly causing extended immune imbalances, which may predispose them to late secondary oral lesions.

 Additionally, early findings have shown that the mouth may be the primary source of novel coronavirus infection and transmission.